MaxSvargal/fs-watch-stream/README.md

 # fs-watch-stream
-#### NodeJs library for watching changes of a sets of named files and streaming out their differences.
+#### The NodeJs library that watch for changes of sets of files and stream out their differences.
 It usable, for example, for streaming server logs to browser in real time.

 ### Type definition:
 ```typescript